If you are scheduled to have a caesarean section, it can be scary if you don’t know what you’re in for.

 - Ask for your catheter to be put in after your spinal — you won’t feel it this way.

-- If you look at the big light above you in the theatre, you can usually see what’s going on on the other side – either avoid this if you don’t want to see, or utilise it if you do!
+- If you look at the big light above you in the theatre, you can usually see what’s going on on the other side – either avoid this if you don’t want to see, or use it if you do!

 - Make sure your partner has eaten before going in – so many faint!

-- Take advantage of pain relief – you don’t have to be a hero.
+- Take advantage of pain relief!

 - Remember that breast milk can take longer to come in after a c-section, so don’t panic, just be patient.